Lisa Kemmerer

 Lisa Kemmerer is an American academic who has written on animal ethics and environmental ethics.
-She is an associate professor of philosophy and religion at Montana State University Billings, and is the author or editor of nine books.
+She is professor emeritus of philosophy and religion at Montana State University Billings, and is the author or editor of nine books.

 Life

 Kemmerer studied at Reed College, at Harvard and at Glasgow University in Scotland, where in 1999 she completed a PhD with a dissertation on Protectionism: applying ethics consistently.
 She is an associate professor at Montana State University in Billings, Montana, where she teaches philosophy and religious studies.
 In 2012 she researched wildlife conservation in Kenya and Peru.
 Kemmerer has coined the term anymal as a "correct" term for non-human animals.